erik-sn/kiresuahapi/README.md

-# kiresuahapi
+# sandboxapi

-Django API to support applications hosted on kiresuah.me
+Django API to support applications hosted on devsandbox.io